Human Resource Challenges for Elder Care

 Caregivers worry about visiting elderly parents with chronic diseases who may be more susceptible to the coronavirus and other viruses.
 Concerns exist about elderly parents who live in nursing homes because of visitor restriction lockdowns and the well-publicized spread of the coronavirus within care communities.
 Caregivers who previously hired care agencies to come into the home are concerned about caregivers bringing the coronavirus into the home.

 Caregivers returning to the workplace may be more distracted and worried about the care of elderly parents.
-Other research confirms that vaccinations beneficial for persons over age 50, pneumonia, and the flu, are less effective for adults who experience chronic stress, and immune system declines.
-This means that even when a vaccine is available for the coronavirus the vaccine may be less effective for family caregivers and elderly parents.
+Other research confirms that vaccinations are beneficial for persons over age 50, pneumonia, and the flu, are less effective for adults who experience chronic stress and immune system declines.
+This means that even when a vaccine is available for the coronavirus, the vaccine may be less effective for family caregivers and elderly parents.

 The Risks of Delaying Elder Care Wellness Programs

 Workplace wellness programs require internal promotion and ongoing discussions to build employee participation.
 Financial Incentives have traditionally been necessary to increase participation levels.

 Incentives for elder care programs are different.
 Awareness of caregiving issues builds motivation.
 Programs by caregiving expert, Wilson, present the risks of delaying or ignoring care planning for elderly parents and working caregivers.